 In order to attend one of the summer programmes at the GSSS, you might need to obtain a Schengen or Short Stay Visa (Visum Kort Verblijf).
 You will not need a (provisional) residence permit since all summer programmes are less than 3 months in length.

 Students from certain countries do not need an entry visa.
-To see what applies to your situation, please visit the website of the Department of Immigration and Naturalisation.
+To see what applies to your situation, please visit this government website.

 The Summer Programmes Office is only able to send a letter to support visa purposes if you have been accepted to one of our programmes and all fees have been paid.